stephenhaunts/ProfanityDetector/README.md

 **(Q)** My company has their own signed off list of profanities that needs to be censored on our system.
 Therefore I can't use the default list.
 Can I use my own.

 **(A)** Of course, many people asked for this, so you can insert your own array/list of profanities by passing them into the ProfanityFilter constructor.
 See the example easlier in this readme file.

+**(Q)** What is the user license to use the code for this library?

+**(A)** The code in the Profanity Detector is released under a permissive MIT license.
+This means you can do what you like with the code.
+I am not charging for the code, and you are free to clone and modify the code as you wish.
+This also means I am not liable for any of this code and it is provided as-is for you to use.
+Whilst I am not liable for the use of this code, if you do find an issue, please do raise a GitHub issue and I will take a look.
+Or you can fix it yourself and raise a pull request.